- Staff = a flagpole on land.

-A black ribbon that is attached to the top of the flagstaff- yes, above the American flag- for occasions of mourning.
+Flags flying on a pole (without a halyard) attached to a structure, are not lowered to half-staff.
+Instead, a black ribbon that is attached to the top of the flagstaff- yes, above the American flag- for occasions of mourning.
 See the picture at left and right.
-These two flags pictured cannot be brought to half-staff (no halyard on the staff), so the mourning ribbon signifies the occasion.

-Yes, and no. American state flags are given the same consideration in each state as the American flag.
+Yes, and no. State flags are given the same consideration in each state as the American flag.
 Our Founding Fathers gave the term “United ‘States'” to all of the territories which was shocking back then since “state” means a nation.
 Each American state has its own laws concerning their flag.
 Here is information concerning Maryland’s flag laws as an example.
-The picture here of the DC police (from washingtonpost.com) with all three flags lowered is fine for the United States.
-However, lowering anything other than an American, state and territory flags is in keeping with the reason behind the flag being at half-staff: organizational flags, really any other flag (in America, that is) should be lowered to half-staff since they would be higher than the American flag even though they have no part in rendering the honor or signaling mourning.
-It is a similar situation like we see next.
+The picture here of the DC police (from washingtonpost.com) with all three flags lowered to the same level, which is how all flags are to be displayed – at the same level.

 Take some deep breaths, you’re missing the point here.
 Not all countries have to lower their flags and not all flags must be at the same height all of the time.
 This 1968 photo, by John Wright on Smugmug, is from the Viet Nam war.
 The picture is from when Dr. Martin Luther King, Jr. was assassinated.
 It was not necessary for another country to lower their flag.
 This situation is proper.

-A similar situation is when an overseas military installation loses one of its active duty members.
-It is a sad, solemn occasion and the installations American flag is flown at half-staff for a short period as a signal to all that the base lost one of its own.
-The host nation’s flag do not need to be brought to half-staff; it is not necessary.
-The liaison to the base can say otherwise.
+When the President orders flags to half-staff, overseas military installations must lower the American flag as a sign of mourning.
+The host nation’s flag is not automatically brought to half-staff unless the host nation liaison says otherwise.
 The point here is not stop getting worked up over something that is relatively trivial.
 Don’t just think you know the rules, read them and have them ready as a reference.